codeblooded1001000/my-ecom-Backend/README.md

 # E-mart

-The e_Mart Backend is a RESTful API built to support the e_Mart online marketplace application.
+The E-mart Backend is a RESTful API built to support the E-mart online marketplace application.

 ## Features